glhrmfrts/q1compile/q1compile_readme.txt

 You can open issues and request features at https://github.com/glhrmfrts/q1compile/issues.

-## Changes - v0.7 - (10/11/2021)
+## Changes - v0.7 - (16/10/2021)

   * Open multiple config tabs.
-  * Customize compilation steps and their order.
+  * Customize compilation steps order and add custom commands with variables.
   * Option to auto-save when closing configs or exiting the app.
   * Save selected compiler options as a new preset.
   * Utility links to mapping tutorials, downloading tools and editor.
   * Reorganized UI more logically.
-  * Bugfixes regarding loading/saving recent configs.
+  * Bugfix: regarding recent configs history.
+  * Bugfix: watch map file sometimes failed to detect changes.

 ## Changes - v0.6 - (20/11/2020)